zhanglab/psamm/docs/tutorial/fpp.rst

 The size of the final network image generated through the ``vis`` command can be adjusted through the ``--image-size`` option.
-This option takes the width and height (in inches) separated by a space.
+This option takes the width and height (in inches) separated by a comma.
 The following command is an example that generates an image of 8.5 inches x 11 inches:

 .. code-block:: shell

-   (psamm-env) $ psamm-model vis --image-size 8.5 11 --image png --combine 2
+   (psamm-env) $ psamm-model vis --image-size 8.5,11 --image png --combine 2

 The resulting image looks like: